Welcome to today's edition of the Rush 24-7 podcast.

 People in this country right now, the progressives, they don't believe that the White House has stood up to the insurance industry.

-And let me ask you a question.
+Hey, let me ask you a question.

 Why is the insurance industry so vigorously opposing this bill?

-If this is such a gift to the insurance industry, if they don't believe that this is going to force competition and force them to uh adhere to uh some standards in terms of how they treat patients.
+If this is such a gift to the insurance industry, if they don't believe that this is going to force competition and force them to adhere to some standards in terms of how they treat patients.

-By the way, let me just add parenthetically, we fought for years as progressives for a patient's bill of rights.
+By the way, let me just add parenthetically, we fought for years as progressives for a patient's Bill of Rights.

-Everything that was in that patient's bill of rights is now enshrined in this legislation, and yet people say, let's just throw it away.
+Everything that was in that patient's Bill of Rights is now enshrined in this legislation.

 We don't need it anymore.